Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-tomo](https://github.com/scipion-em/scipion-em-tomo)

-The first step is to introduce the acquired data from the microscope into the Scipion framework.
+In this step the acquired data will be imported into the Scipion framework.
 The protocol `tomo - import tilt series movies` allows to import different kinds of raw data.
-In this tutorial the raw data is a set of mcr files with the acquisition .doc files.
+In this tutorial the raw data is a set of .mcr and .mdoc files.

 > **Note**: It is mandatory that the mdoc files will be located in the same folder of the mrc files.

+The mrc files are the acquired images and the .mdoc files contain all acquisition information (Sampling rate, dose per frame, tilt axis angle,...).
+The protocol will read the mdoc and will store this infomation in the Scipion database.

+The protocol shows some parameters like

-The mdoc files contain all acquisition information.
-The protocol will read all necesary information from the mdoc files such as: Sampling rate, dose per frame, tilt axis angle, among others.
-The form is flexible enough to correct possible errors in the mdoc file.
-If the protocol parameters: Microscope voltage, spherical aberration, amplitude contrast, magnification, pixel size, tilt axis angle or dose are empty, these parameters will be read from the mdoc.
-However, if any of these parameters is provided, the introduced value will be used.
+The protocol parameters: Microscope voltage, spherical aberration, amplitude contrast, magnification, pixel size, tilt axis angle or dose are empty.
+An empty entry means that the parameter will be read from the mdoc.
+However, if the user introduce a parameter, Scipion will take the introduced value from the user instead of the mdoc parameter.
+This allows to correct possible errors in the mdoc file.

-In the figure of the form, the used parameter for the import are shown.
+The used parameters are shown in the Figure.
 The critical ones are:
-- **Files directory:** Set the path of your movies.
+- **Files directory:** Set the path of the movies.
 Note that the mdoc files must be in the same folder.
-- **pattern:** In thus tutorial we import with mdoc.
+- **pattern:** This tutorial uses mdoc.
 Set as `*.mdoc` to import all mdoc files.
 - **Tomo5 mdoc:** Set as No.
 - **Microscope Voltage:** 300kV
 - **Spherical Aberration:** 2.7 mm
 - **Amplitude contrast:**  0.1
 - **Pixel size:** 0.675  A/px.
-Byt setting this parameter the pixelsize from the mdoc will be overwritten.
+By setting this parameter the pixel size from the mdoc will be overwritten.

 ![Import tilt series movies Scipion form](figures/ImportTsmovies.png)